davemosk/FinSL-signbank/README.md

   'advanced' view, and the admin view.
 Generally, the basic view is a low-priority for us, and we may remove it entirely in time, since the main public interface for Signbank are the NZSL Dictionary applications.
+- If a repository is forked, Github _always_ assumes you are opening a pull request to the upstream, not to a branch in your fork.
+When opening a PR, ensure you choose 'odnzsl/NZSL-signbank' as the base repository so that the diff is correct (_and so that FinSL doesn't get a giant PR with all of our changes, ever_).
+Remember that pull requests cannot be deleted, only closed, so making this mistake will live in the history of NZSL-signbank and FinSL forevermore.
+Ask me how I know.

 ### Differences between NZSL Signbank and FinSL Signbank